-- In the fine art studio emphasis you'll explore design, drawing, sculpture, painting, ceramics, printmaking, photography, and graphic design.
+- With a fine art studio emphasis, you'll explore design, drawing, sculpture, painting, ceramics, printmaking, photography, and graphic design.

 - If teaching and art are your passions, an education emphasis will prepare you for a career as an art teacher.
 You can combine art courses with education courses to gain teaching certification for either elementary or secondary education.
 For more information, request the education information sheet.

 - The art history emphasis allows you to dive deeper into art history.
 The multimedia background it offers will open up a world of ideas and techniques that will help form your ideas about "good" or "Christian" art, and it will give you a better understanding of the aesthetic and cultural dimensions of life.

 - Our innovative pre-architecture program prepares students for a master of architecture program and a career as a licensed architect.
 Complete a B.A. degree from Dordt in art to prepare you for graduate-level accredited architecture programs.
 A separate pre-architecture information sheet is available on request.

 Art majors find internships at local companies and production firms as well as through the Chicago Semester Program.
 It is not unusual for companies to hire students following an internship.

 As a graphic design student, you will design projects for clients, including such things as T-shirt designs, logos and signage, event posters, and brochures.
 In advanced graphics classes you'll work with off-campus vendors and customers, plus you will learn to write copy that works with the design.
 You'll assist with production pieces printed on campus in the well-equipped copy center and gain critical understanding of the computer output printing process.
 You'll also have an opportunity to become a member of the American Institute of Graphic Arts(AIGA) through our Dordt student group.